Skip to main content

 India, Middle East, and Africa rates decline

-Insurance rates in the first quarter of 2025 decreased 4% in the IMEA region, where rates for large and complex organizations are often driven or influenced by the reinsurance market.
+Insurance rates in the second quarter decreased 5% in the IMEA region, where rates for large and complex organizations are often impacted by the reinsurance market.

-India, Middle East, and Africa (IMEA) first quarter 2025
+India, Middle East, and Africa (IMEA) second quarter 2025

 IMEA property rates decline